cs-fullstack-fall-2018/django-forms-1b-psanon19/README.md

 4. Modify the ```views.form_name_view``` to print a message in the console when the form is submitted that says ```Favorite Website Entered Was: whatever.url.was.entered.com```

+BONUS Add code to your view to validate that the user entered at least 3 words into the text field, and if not, raise a validation exception.